mebeim/aoc/2020/README.md

 This complicates things a little bit.
 We can no longer find an answer in linear time, but we surely can avoid cubic time and find it in quadratic time.
-We can use the exact same aproach used for part 1, wrapping everything in one more `for` loop.
+We can use the exact same approach used for part 1, wrapping everything in one more `for` loop.

 It's like solving the same problem for each number: for every `x` we want to